From Trolling to Deepfakes: The Online War Against Women Journalists

 They often face gendered attacks, including sexual harassment and violent threats, aimed at undermining their credibility and silencing them.
 For women of color and those from marginalized backgrounds, this harassment is compounded by racial and ethnic biases.
 Women who challenge societal norms or cover sensitive topics such as politics and human rights are perceived as threats to entrenched power structures, provoking even more hostility.

-Online platforms often allow harassers to act anonymously with little to none accountability, amplifying the impact of patriarchal and sexist norms that view women in public spaces negatively.
+Online platforms often allow harassers to act anonymously with little to no accountability, amplifying the impact of patriarchal and sexist norms that view women in public spaces negatively.
 These attacks are not just personal but also professional, with the intent of pushing women out of the media industry and stifling their voices.

 Online Harassment